Argonity/top-10-companies-gem/top_10_companies/README.md

 ## Usage

-Once you've installed the Gem, follow the on-screen prompts to select a company from the top 10 list
+Once you've installed the Gem, follow the on-screen prompts to select a company from the top 10 list by inputing 1-10.
+Once you've made a selection, that company's details are displayed such as its Industry, Employee Rating, and What They Do.
+You will then be asked to reply "Y" or "N" if you'd like to view another company's details.
+If you reply "Y", the program will again display the list to choose from.
+If you reply "N", the program exits with a goodbye message.

 ## Development